City-of-Helsinki/events-helsinki-monorepo/proxies/events-graphql-federation/README.md

   }
 ```

-To use these, run the following to launch the gateway router:
+To use these, run the following to launch the router:

 ```sh
 yarn docker:graphql-router:hobbies:serve